 FEWS Explorer is the principal window of Delft FEWS.
 The main elements of FEWS Explorer are highlighted in the figure below.
-All windows can be re sized manually by dragging the mouse, or they can be undocked from the main screen, see 23 Interactive Forecasting Displays#23InteractiveForecastingDisplays-Dockablewindows

 The map display serves a double purpose.
 The first is to give an overview of the available locations given a combination of filters applied and to allow the user to select or deselect locations by clicking the location icon.
 The second is to provide a geographical background to the locations involved in the flood forecast.